Hibby/packetradio-guide/docs/install/linux.md

 The linux native stack is highly configurable and can be easily installed on all Debian distros.

+More detailed configuration instructions and explanations can be found [here](../config/linux.md)

 ## Install

 To get a basic node setup, the minimum viable software is: